 - And more!

 Sign up to stay connected!
 Have questions?
-Reach out to Lara Cottingham, Greentown’s Chief of Staff.
+Reach out to Lara Cottingham, Greentown’s VP of Strategy, Policy, and Climate Impact

 Houston has long been known as the energy capital of the world.
 However, to lead the world’s energy transition, the city must continue to attract and retain talent by creating a strong, vibrant innovation ecosystem to support the next generation of entrepreneurs and companies.
 The core elements necessary to build this ecosystem are already in place.
 Texas universities attract a rich and enormous pool of talent, and they have deep and long-standing connections to the energy industry that must ultimately bring new innovations to scale.